danwing/signaling-use-cases/draft-bwbr-tsvwg-signaling-use-cases.md

 equipment in a conference room), or whatever its policies it might want.

-#### Interactive Media

-Examples: VoIP, gaming, virtual desktop.

-Requirement:  Signal the flow needs low jitter and low delay.
-However, the network can only provide a limited amount of low jitter/low delay to each host, maybe as few as one.
-This requires signaling feedback indicating that low jitter and low delay flows are already subscribed to other hosts.
-In response, the user and the application will likely continue, occasionally re-attempting to get the desired quality of service from the network.

-Todo: this section on cooperation needs editing.

-#### Bulk Data Transfer

-Examples: backup/restore, software update, RSS feed update, email

-Requirement: Signal the flow as below best-effort.

 ## Priority Within a Flow (Intra-Flow)

 Interactive Audio/Video has long been using {{?RTP=RFC3550}} which